bhargavramdr/Cats-and-Dogs-Image-Classification/README.md

-We need to train a model first so we will check training data In the below code we are iterating through all images in train folder and then we will split image name with delimiter “.”
+We need to train a model first so we will check training data In the below code we are iterating through all images in train folder and then we will split image name with delimiter “.”.
+Because the name are like Dog.0.
+Dog.1, cat.0 etc.

 ![Screenshot (183)](https://user-images.githubusercontent.com/72303641/139521969-9f16f2d3-6384-4873-83c4-5f80cf6ba8cb.png)